 Parameter Ex- Description am- ple VTN_ID "vtn0 1OpenADR ID of this virtual top node.
 Virtual end nodes must know this VTN_ID to be able to communicate with the VTN.
-ON- 15 The amount of time, in minutes, that determines how long the VTN will wait until displaying LINE_INTERVAL_MANNAMENTED EN offline.
+ON- 15 The amount of time, in minutes, that determines how long the VTN will wait until displaying LINE_INTERVAL_MANNATES EN offline.
 In other words, if the VTN does not receive any communication from a given VEN within ONLINE_INTERVAL_MINUTES minutes, the VTN will display said VEN as offline.
-GRAPH_TIMESCONTINES SECTION TO DR Event graph data by averaging individual VENs' telemetry by GRAPH_TIMECHUNK_SECONDS seconds.
+GRAPH_TIMESOFTUNKe_SYECKONTENS lays DR Event graph data by averaging individual VENs' telemetry by GRAPH_TIMECHUNK_SECONDS seconds.
 This value should be adjusted according to how often VENs are sending the VTN telemetry.

-2.73.4 MatLab Integration
+1.46.4 MatLab Integration